Configuration Guide¶

 Configuring the Timeout Duration¶

-New Feature: You can now configure the timeout duration for AI responses using the chat_timeout_secs
+New Feature: You can now configure the timeout duration for AI responses using the chat_timeout_secs parameter in your config.toml file.
+This setting ensures that all chat AI interactions timeout consistently based on your preference.

 Setting the Timeout¶